Physical Medicine and Rehabilitation

 PM&R is unique among medical fields in that its area of expertise addresses the function of the whole patient, as compared with a focus on an organ system or systems.

-Suffering an acute injury or living with chronic illness can affect the way people move and communicate, and their role in the home and workplace.
-PM&R is about patient-cantered care and maximizing independence and mobility with the goal of returning patients to their role in society.
+Suffering an acute injury or living with a chronic illness can affect how people move, communicate, and function at home and in the workplace.
+Physical Medicine and Rehabilitation is centred on patient-focused care, with the goal of maximising mobility, independence, and overall function, helping patients return to their roles in society.

 While the need for rehabilitation is growing, modernization of PM and R education in India is needed with a paradigm shift of policies.
 Awareness in part of the general population and fellow physicians needs to be done.
 A standard referral protocol for patients to gain access to rehabilitation services, including appropriate sub-specialization expertise at par with developed nations, is the need of the hour.